bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 The regtest trade simulation script `apitest/scripts/trade-simulation.sh` is a useful introduction to the Bisq Api.
-The bash script’s output is intended to serve as a tutorial, showing how the CLI can be used to create payment accounts for Bob and Alice, create an offer, take the offer, and complete a trade protocol.
+The bash script’s output is intended to serve as a tutorial, showing how the CLI can be used to create payment accounts for Bob and Alice, create an offer, take the offer, and complete a trade.
 (The bash script itself is not intended to be as useful as the output.)
 The output is generated too quickly to follow in real time, so let the script complete before studying the output from start to finish.